DevTae/StockToolsPreview/README.md

 -----

+## `StockBacktester` Project

 ### Using these `backtesting datas` **to make own buying/selling strategy**

 - It could be totally possible to **analyze the price patterns of stock** using this program with backtesting results.
   - Until now, I have studied and analyzed so many stocks and price patterns using this program

-![stock-analysis-archive](https://user-images.githubusercontent.com/55177359/222942273-c536fc6c-b441-4672-9667-41a61b0d4110.png)

   - Moreover, I tried to analyze the stock price using `Deep Learning Model`.
     - You could see on [this link](https://github.com/DevTae/StockPricePredictionPreview)

+![stock-analysis-archive](https://user-images.githubusercontent.com/55177359/222942273-c536fc6c-b441-4672-9667-41a61b0d4110.png)

 <br/>